what is a digital world?

 Where we can leave meaningful traces of our visits — thoughtful responses, connections made, ideas sparked — rather than just likes and fleeting reactions

-Where we reimagine the internet as a constellation of personal worlds rather than dutifully following a few massive platforms with their own conflicting motivations
+Where we reimagine the internet as a constellation of personal worlds

 Where we build sustainability and spaciousness into how we show up online